DeepRank/deeprank2/README.md

 - `chain_ids`, the chain ID or IDs (generally single capital letter(s)).
   - `SingleResidueVariantQuery` takes a single ID, which represents the chain containing the variant residue.
   - `ProteinProteinInterfaceQuery` takes a pair of ids, which represent the chains between which the interface exists.
   - Note that in either case this does not limit the structure to residues from this/these chain/s.
-The structure contained in the `.pdb` can thus have any number of chains, and residues from these chains will be included in the graphs and grids produced by DeepRank2 (if they are within the `influence_radius`).
+The structure contained in the `.pdb` can thus have any number of chains, and residues from these chains will be included in the graphs and 3D-grids produced by DeepRank2 (if they are within the `influence_radius`).
 - Optionally, the correspondent position-specific scoring matrices (PSSMs), in the form of `.pssm` files.

 ```python